susanBuck/notes/05_Laravel/02_App_Setup.md

 + Sets an environment called `LARAVEL_ENV`. to `production`.
 + Runs `composer install` after each deployment.
 + Makes sure the directories that Laravel needs to be writable are writable.
++ Set the `document_root` to `public`
++ Specify the PHP version to use.
+As of this writing, the newest version Pagoda has is 5.4.14, which supports the Laravel requirement of being > 5.4.0.
 + Clears any caches.
 + Loads the necessary php extensions.

+Some of the above won't make sense yet, but you'll be using it as we move along.

-For more information on the Boxfile, check out [Pagoda's guide](http://help.pagodabox.com/customer/portal/articles/1142671)
+For more information on the Boxfile, check out [Pagoda's guide](http://help.pagodabox.com/customer/portal/articles/1142671).